-Time is also a consideration as the longer you have to invest, the more room your money has to grow through the power of compounding interest.
-If you’re interested in maximizing 401k returns, here are some things to keep in mind.
+Time is also a consideration, as the longer you have to invest, the more room your money has to grow through the power of compounding interest.
+If you’re interested in maximizing 401(k) returns, here are some things to keep in mind.

 1. Review Your Contribution Rate

 As noted above, if your plan offers automatic yearly increases, take advantage of that feature.
-Behavioral finance studies have shown repeatedly that the more you automate your savings, the more you save.
+Behavioral finance studies have repeatedly shown that the more you automate your savings, the more you save.

 2. Make Catch-Up Contributions If You’re Eligible